 \subsection{Discretization of the eikonal equation}

-We describe in this section the construction of a finite difference scheme approximating the generalized eikonal PDE \eqref{eq_HamiltonEikonal}, and the geodesic flow \eqref{eq_SchemeV}.
-These numerical methods eventually allow to compute paths globally minimizing the curvature penalized energy \eqref{eq_SecOrderLength}, as described \cref{subsec_CurvatureGeodesic}.
-Our approach follows the Hamiltonian fast marching (HFM) framework~\cite{mirebeau2018fast,mirebeau2019riemannian,mirebeau2019hamiltonian}.
+We describe in this section the construction of a finite difference scheme approximating the generalized eikonal equation~\eqref{eq_HamiltonEikonal}, and the geodesic flow \eqref{eq_SchemeV}.
+These numerical methods eventually allow to compute paths globally minimizing the curvature-penalized energy \eqref{eq_SecOrderLength}, as in~\cref{subsec_CurvatureGeodesic}.
+Our approach follows the framework of the Hamiltonian fast marching (HFM) method~\cite{mirebeau2018fast,mirebeau2019riemannian,mirebeau2019hamiltonian}.

-The HFM method takes its name from a specific representation or approximation of Hamiltonian \eqref{eq_Hamiltonian} involved in the eikonal PDE \eqref{eq_HamiltonEikonal}.
+The HFM method takes its name from a specific representation or approximation of the Hamiltonian~\eqref{eq_Hamiltonian} involved in the eikonal equation~\eqref{eq_HamiltonEikonal}.
 For the models considered in this paper, this reads